pabloinsente/pabloinsente.github.io/_posts/2020-03-20-the-multilayer-perceptron.md

 ## Application: solving the XOR problem

-If you have read this and previous chapters, you should know by now that one of the problems that brought about the "demise" of the interest in neural network models was the infamous XOR (exclusive or) problem.
+If you have read this and the previous blogpost in this series, you should know by now that one of the problems that brought about the "demise" of the interest in neural network models was the infamous XOR (exclusive or) problem.
 This was just one example of a large class of problems that can't be solved with linear models as the perceptron and ADALINE.
 As an act of redemption for neural networks from this criticism, we will solve the XOR problem using our implementation of the multilayer-perceptron.

 ### Generate features and target